Early Learning Scholarships

 - Experienced homelessness in the last 24 months.

-Priority for scholarships will be given based on family income, child poverty, one of the special populations as noted previously, and geographic region.
 Families must meet eligibility requirements as outlined in Minnesota Statutes, section 124D.165.

 Up to $7,500 per scholarship will be awarded.
 We estimate that funding will support approximately 11,000 scholarships per year, statewide, representing about 21 percent of the eligible children in Minnesota.